PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image29.png"   style="width:45%"   />

-> At this point you have created the four tables which completes the work in preparing the silver zone.
+> At this point you have created four tables which completes the work required for the silver zone.

 Click the **Refresh** context menu of the **Tables** folder.